 How to Apply

-All applications must be submitted online.
-This application form will be open until March 15, 2019 will receive a decision by April 15, 2019.
-In preparation for your application, please review the full call for applications and the online application.
+Applications must be submitted via the online form by March 15, 2019 will receive a decision by April 15, 2019.
+In preparation for your application, please review the full call for applications and a copy of the application.

 Upon successful completion of your application, AACN and a panel of reviewers will determine the cohort.
-Decisions will be made, and applicants contacted April 2019.
-At that time institutions will receive and invoice for the $4,000 program fee.
-Upon formation of the cohort pre-work for the summer face-to-face will begin May 2019.
+Applicants will be notified on acceptance in April.
+At that time institutions will receive an invoice for the $4,000 program fee.

 The 2019 cohort will be the inaugural year for the ELAN Fellows.